 Our Special Projects

-Montana InSite Theatre believes that the arts can play a crucial role in addressing the environmental peril of our world today.
+Montana InSite Theatre believes that arts play crucial roles in addressing environmental peril of our world today.
 We use theatre as a foundation for communicating about the challenges facing our ecosystems, suggesting opportunities to address and solve problems.
-Take a few moments to browse this page and see who we are working with and how our work can impact our world.

 A cooperative work between Gretchen Minton, Fulbright Australia, and James Cook University of Townsville, Australia